One of the World's Last Great Forests

 Top Five Facts About the Boreal Forest

-- INTACTNESS: The North American Boreal is the largest intact forest left on Earth, with more than 1.1 billion acres still spared from modern industrial development.
+- INTACTNESS: The North American Boreal is the largest intact forest left on Earth, with around 1.2 billion acres still spared from modern industrial development.
 Science is increasingly pointing to the need to preserve the world's few large, untouched wilderness landscapes, of which the boreal forest presents one of the best opportunities to still get it right.

 - BIRDS: North America's boreal forest acts as North America's bird nursery due to the enormous quantity of migratory birds that rely on it during summer breeding season.
 Each fall, 3-5 billion birds representing 325 species emerge out of the boreal forest headed for their wintering grounds, ranging from the United States all the way down to the southern tip of South America.

 - WILDLIFE: Despite being lost from much of their historic range, North America's boreal forest offers a safe haven for many of North America's most iconic large mammals.
 From wolf, moose, and caribou to grizzly, black, and polar bears, a variety of beloved animals still roam freely in the wild throughout the numerous expanses of untouched forest in the boreal.

 - CLIMATE: The boreal forest plays an enormous role in slowing the effects of climate change.
 It stores almost twice as much carbon as tropical forests, helping to slow the increasing buildup of carbon dioxide in our atmosphere.
 Canada's boreal forest alone stores the equivalent of more than 20 years worth of the world's emissions from the burning of fossil fuels.

 - WATER: Despite much of the world experiencing increasing shortages of clean fresh water, North America's boreal forest features millions of pristine and untouched lakes and rivers both small and large.
 In fact, the North American Boreal is the world's largest source of unfrozen fresh water on Earth.